Student Food Service Jobs

-Prior to coming to the University, you should contact the DHFS Registered Dietitian, Lindsay Gaydos, at (512) 232-5636 or email@example.com.
-DHFS does not offer specialized meal plans, but our staff is willing and able to assist you in making proper dining choices in accordance to your specialized diet.
-DHFS will make every attempt to meet special diet and food allergy needs but cannot guarantee food service for all food allergies.
+Prior to coming to the University, you should contact our Registered Dietitian, Lindsay Gaydos, at (512) 232-5636 or email@example.com.
+University Housing and Dining does not offer specialized meal plans, but our staff is willing and able to assist you in making proper dining choices in accordance to your specialized diet.
+We will make every attempt to meet special diet and food allergy needs but cannot guarantee food service for all food allergies.
 Please keep in mind that we cannot assist you unless your food allergies are made known to us.

 - I have a special diet.
-Can DHFS provide appropriate items to meet my needs?
+Can UHD provide appropriate items to meet my needs?

-- Where can I locate nutrition information for items served in DHFS dining locations?
+- Where can I locate nutrition information for items served in UHD dining locations?

 - Is there any assistance or nutritional counseling available?

-Yes, there is a Registered Dietitian on staff with the Division of Housing and Food Service.
+Yes, there is a Registered Dietitian on staff with University Housing and Dining.
 Appointments may be set up with the Dietitian to discuss any needs or concerns you may have pertaining to food allergies, specialized diets, weight loss or gain, or any other nutrition related concern.
 Visit the Nutrition Services page for more information or contact the RD at (512) 232-5636 or firstname.lastname@example.org.
-Special Diets Policy It is generally not possible for DHFS to provide special menu items for specialized diets.
+Special Diets Policy It is generally not possible for UHD to provide special menu items for specialized diets.
 A student with special requirements (religious, medical, personal dietary preference, etc.) that cannot be fulfilled by individual selections from the multiple-choice menu offered should not file a Housing and Food Service Contract.
 If a student has signed the contract and subsequently develops a medical condition requiring a special diet, the student should contact Division office for special consideration.
 The student will need to document the medical justification for any special dietary requirements.
-If the Division can confirm special dietary requirements, the Housing and Food Service Contract may be cancelled for the remaining days of the session/semester.
+If the Division can confirm special dietary requirements, the University Housing and Dining Contract may be cancelled for the remaining days of the session/semester.
 The student will then be required to make alternative housing and food service arrangements.
 Students with questions about special diets should contact the Housing Office and Services for Students with Disabilities before signing the contract.
-For more information, see the Food Services section of the terms, conditions, and regulations from the Housing and Food Service Contract.
+For more information, see the Food Services section of the terms, conditions, and regulations from the University Housing and Dining Contract.

 - Can you offer other items at your stores?